Clark Tracey Sextet

 James Owston: bass

-Following a great gig at Crookes in 2018, Clark Tracey returns to Sheffield with a new line-up of gifted young musicians who have impressed audiences at clubs and festivals with a maturity beyond their years.
-Aside from Clark, a six-time winner of Best Drums in the British Jazz Awards, Alexandra Ridout won the BBC Young Jazz Musician of the Year in 2016, with James Owston a finalist in the 2018 competition.
-Alex Clarke won the Rising Star category in the 2019 British Jazz Awards while pianist Will Barry, who has played in Sheffield with Jasper Hoiby’s and Alex Hitchcock’s bands, won the Musicians’ Company Jazz Young Musician award in 2017.
+Following a great gig at Crookes in 2018 with his quintet, Clark Tracey returns to Sheffield with another line-up featuring some of the most gifted young jazz musicians.
+Aside from Clark, a six-time winner of Best Drums in the British Jazz Awards, Tom Ridout and James Owston were both past finalists in the BBC Young Jazz Musician of the Year competition while pianist Will Barry, who has played in Sheffield with Jasper Hoiby’s and Alex Hitchcock’s bands, won the Musicians’ Company Jazz Young Musician award in 2017.
 From his own experience of over 40 years in jazz, Clark leads them through bebop to post-bop, a highly accessible journey that swings all the way.

 Clark Tracey has been a favourite with Sheffield Jazz audiences for many years.
 His music is rooted in the bebop and hard bop traditions and he has led a number of groups in the classic quintet format of saxophone/trumpet/piano/bass/drums.
 Clark has played alongside some of the most important artists in jazz at home and abroad – with Americans such as Johnny Griffin, Pharaoh Sanders, John Hicks, George Cables, Bud Shank, Red Rodney, and Scott Hamilton and British musicians including Ronnie Scott, John Surman, Alan Skidmore, Kenny Wheeler, Alan Barnes, Don Weller and Tommy Smith.
 He has recorded 15 albums as a leader and has been awarded “Best Drums” title six times in the British Jazz Awards, most recently in 2018.
 Clark continues to play an “Art Blakey” role by filling his bands with promising young players, thereby affording them the all-important exposure to audiences they so richly deserve.
 Pianists Zoe Rahman and Kit Downes plus Empirical vibraphonist Lewis Wright are just three of the musicians to have passed through the ranks of Tracey’s UK version of the Jazz Messengers.
 This band follows in that tradition in nurturing and promoting some of our best young jazz talent.
 Clark’s most recent album with the quintet version of this band, ‘No Doubt’ was released in 2018.